Top 10 COVID-19 vaccine myths

 5. MYTH: The mRNA vaccines being developed for COVID-19 will alter human DNA

-Every cell in your body has a factory inside for producing DNA. mRNA vaccines can ask some of them to produce a protein that looks like part of Covid 19 so your immune system will learn to attack it.
+Nearly every cell in your body has a factory inside for producing DNA. mRNA vaccines can ask some of these cells to produce a protein that looks like part of Covid 19 so your immune system will learn to attack it.
 It can’t alter your DNA.

 It’s a bit like your immune system is airport security and coronavirus as a man who’s sprouted antlers from his head.
 The vaccine simply tells your body’s security to arrest anyone wearing antlers.

 Also bear in mind - the makers of the vaccine have to take it too so are not going to make it harmful!

 6. The COVID-19 vaccine has been proven to cause infertility in 97 percent of its recipients.